 My Approach to Helping

 Hello!
 My name is Sarah and I’m a therapist who works with adults and emerging adults using a psychodynamic approach (looking at how the past effects the present), while also being mindful of the intersection of thoughts and feelings (CBT & DBT), to allow for relief from emotional pain.
-I work with individuals who want to improve their relationships, further explore themselves and the roles they play in their world, trauma, women’s issues, and individuals with adjustment disorders from current stressors or transitions in their lives.
+I work with individuals who want to improve their relationships, further explore themselves and the roles they play in their world, trauma, women’s issues, anxiety, and individuals who are currently dealing with life transitions.

 Trauma has lingering effects that we sometimes aren't even aware of, such as anxiety, depression, irritability, feeling "on edge" or fearful often, and all of these symptoms and more are exhausting.
 When these difficult experiences interfere with your ability to enjoy life, it can be hard to figure out what to do, and we can feel stuck.
 I'd like to help you find ways to come back to yourself; to find more ease and safety in your world, and to feel like you have more control over how your past impacts you now.